SoulInfernoDE/translate-heroes-of-newerth-to-german/README.md

 - Open a issue and ask for a collaborator entry (I'll add you then)

-- Now change the translation files (Edit them with Notepad++ for example or XED or your favourite editor!)
+- Now change the translation files (Edit them with Notepad++ for example or XED or your favourite text editor!)

 If you are ready with your changed files do a commit and a push.
 Then we merge the translation and i will also create a 'Deutsch.honmod' file.

+You can also edit the files directly on github and create a commit/pull request.
+Do NOT remove any spaces between the variable/command fields at the left side and the translated text fields